 In California, petition court fees for an expungement are in the cost range of $100 to $400, depending on the serving courthouse.
 Attorneys charge a sum between $400 to $1,400 per criminal charge.
 Attorney fees could rise to between $1000 to $4000 if the criminal case is complicated.
 If you can’t afford the fee to file a petition for expungement, you or your attorney may request a fee waiver.
 This can be achieved by completing (Form FW-001).

 Your ability to get a job, attend school, or find housing can hampered with a mere misdemeanor conviction.
-An expungement can be a lifeline, but to get the conviction successfully removed from your record, you need an experienced attorney.
+An expungement can be a lifeline, but to get the post conviction successfully removed from your record, you need an experienced post conviction attorney.
 An expungement and all the petitions and paperwork associated with it can be textually dense and confusing.
 Your ideal attorney must have handled at least two successful expungements in the past.